BottomRedoxModel/IPBM/README.md

   cd ..
   ```

-  download [FABM] from this repository
+  download [FABM] from this repository, this version has SPBM registered as the host program already;

   ```
   git clone https://github.com/BottomRedoxModel/fabm.git